Protecting Entra ID SSO with SGNL

 Once you’ve got a Custom Claim Extension endpoint deployed, you’ll need to register the Custom Extension in the Azure Portal.

-The final step, you should now assign the Custom Extension to one or more of your Enterprise Applications in the Azure Portal, from the Sign-On tab and grant Admin Consent, and that’s it.
+The final step, you should now assign the Custom Extension to one or more of your Enterprise Applications in the Entra ID Portal, from the Sign-On tab and grant Admin Consent, and that’s it.

-At this point, it’s likely that all decisions will either be Allow or Deny, based on the Default Decision you’ve selected for the Azure AD Integration - if that’s the case, you’re ready to start assigning policies.
+At this point, it’s likely that all decisions will either be Allow or Deny, based on the Default Decision you’ve selected for the Entra ID Integration - if that’s the case, you’re ready to start assigning policies.

 Assigning Policies

-1. Once the Azure AD integration is created, you can start assigning versions of Policies - to get started, select Policies from the tabs in your newly created integration
+1. Once the Entra ID integration is created, you can start assigning versions of Policies - to get started, select Policies from the tabs in your newly created integration

 SGNL - Policies